sankar7264/develop-manual/README.md

 ## Setup

 - Clone this repository inside the code editor (VS Code recommended)
-- Checkout the development branch
+- Checkout the development/develop branch
-- Run this command to install necessary prod and dev dependencies - **yarn install** (Make sure you have yarn installed globally in your system)
+- Run this command to install necessary prod and dev dependencies - **npm install** (Make sure you have npm installed globally in your system)

 ## Environment Variables